credential-handler/chapi.io/developers/wallets/native/index.md

 There are currently two possible protocols that Issuers may use with CHAPI in order to issue Verifiable Credentials to be stored in the user's digital wallet: `vcapi` and `OID4VCI`.

 Depending on what you declared in your `acceptedProtocols` you may receive either or both as properties in the `protocols` object carried in the `request` query parameter.
-It is up to wallet providers to decide (or they may delegate this to advanced users) which protocol to use if multiple protocols are supported.
+Your Wallet's code (i.e. in `/switchboard`) should decide which protocol to use (or it may delegate this choice to advanced users) when multiple protocols are available.

 ### VC-API